Skillz4Killz/gamer-deno/docs/docs/vip.md

 VIP Package, allows the user to become a VIP user but also be able to grant a server of their choice VIP features.

+All VIP tiers get the same benefits.
+Each tier just adds an additional server you can grant VIP.

+Tier 1: 1 server.
+Tier 2: 2 servers etc....

 ## VIP User Features

 - Can receive more than 1000 coins per day from `.pay` command